SchiefLab/Steichen2024/README.md

 | N332-GT5 KO | The ELISA signal for the KO                                                                                                         |
 | B23         | Not used                                                                                                                            |
 | IgG.1       | Not used                                                                                                                            |

+### Remote datasets

+---

+These are datasets that are too large to store in this repository.
+They are stored in the an AWS S3 bucket.

+**74 Macaque naive BCR sequences found in this study**

+    a.
+Annotated in feather format and tar zipped [here](https://macaquenaive.s3.us-west-2.amazonaws.com/annotated_feather.tgz).
+This data does not contain the animal IDs but contains the SRA number.

+    b.
+Annotated in parquet format and tar zipped [here](https://macaquenaive.s3.us-west-2.amazonaws.com/parquet.tgz).
+This data has the animal IDs and after its uncompressed it can be used in AWS EMR.